-Council has a responsibility to deal with your application as soon as possible.
-Council must decide an access application and give you a notice with the decision within 20 working days after the application in received.
-This period may be extended by further 15 days if special circumstances apply, such as the need to consult with a third party or when records need to be retrieved from archives.
+Council has a responsibility to process an application as soon as possible and provide you with a decision within 20 working days after the application is received.
+This period may be extended further by 15 days if special circumstances apply, such as the need to consult with a third party or when records need to be retrieved from archives.

-If your application concerns the personal or business affairs of a third party, Council is required to take reasonable steps to consult with the third party to obtain their views.
-Council must take into account any views offered by the third party when making its decision.
+If an application concerns the personal or business affairs of a third party, Council is required to take reasonable steps to consult with the third party to obtain their views.
+When making a decision Council must take into account any views offered by the third party.

-Processing fees can apply for locating the information, decision-making, and consultation.
-An hourly fee covers processing for both personal and non-personal information.
-However, if your application relates to your personal affairs, you are entitled to up to 20 hours processing time for your original application fee.
+Processing fees may apply for locating information, consultation and decision-making.
+However, if your application relates to your personal affairs, you are entitled to up to 20 hours of free processing time.

-If you are denied access to documents or are aggrieved by Council's decision relating to an application you are entitled to apply for a review of the decision.
-You have three options to have the decision reviewed:
+If you are denied access to information or are aggrieved by Council's decision, you are entitled to apply for a review of the decision.
+There are three options available: